bodylabs/aqueduct/README.md

 # metrics

-Metrics send/query abstraction layer with URI-based backend configuration Includes backend support for Datadog
+Metrics send and query abstraction layer with URI-based backend configuration, in Python Includes backend support for Datadog

 # Configuration